-Clients who responded to the survey ranked counterparty risk management considerations, differences in bid-offer spreads between and the comparative regulatory capital costs of cleared and uncleared derivatives as the most important factors incentivising the clearing of non-mandated products.
-Similarly they ranked the high fixed costs associated with participation in clearing (such as IT, staffing and other operational costs, liquidity requirements or minimum fees); initial margin requirements for centrally cleared OTC transactions; and issues relating to access to and the capacity of clearing arrangements as the most important factors disincentivising participation in clearing: see Figure D.3.
-In survey responses, neither dealers nor clients ranked margin standards for uncleared trades amongst the top incentives to centrally clear.
+Clients who responded to the survey ranked counterparty risk management considerations, differences in bid-offer spreads between cleared and uncleared derivatives; and the comparative regulatory capital costs of cleared and uncleared derivatives as the most important factors incentivising the clearing of non-mandated products.
+Similarly they ranked the high fixed costs associated with participation in clearing (such as IT, staffing and other operational costs, liquidity requirements and minimum fees); initial margin requirements for centrally cleared

-Source: DAT qualitative survey, dealer survey question 18 (34 out of 39 respondents selected yes).
+31 Source: DAT qualitative survey, dealer survey question 18 (34 out of 39 respondents selected yes).
 Respondents selected an option from a pre-defined list so no manual categorisation was required.
 Some also provided additional free text comments.